 Is your mail tracking showing “Delivered to Agent” and you’re wondering what does Delivered To Agent means or who the agent is?
 No need to worry.
 Read this article to the end; you will find answers.

-Let’s check out this information, what it tells us about your shipment and how close it is to get to its final destination, and what you need to do – if anything – to ensure that it gets to your destination on time.
+Let’s check out this information, what it means and how close it is to get to its final destination, and what you need to do – if anything – to ensure that it gets to your destination on time.

 What Does Delivered To Agent Mean?